siers/nix-gitignore/README.md

 The `default.nix` exports (among other things) six functions.
 Three of these are:

     gitignoreSourcePure "ignore-this\nignore-that\n" ./source
+        # Use this string as the gitignore file.

     gitignoreSourcePure ["ignore-this\nignore-that\n", ~/.gitignore] ./source
-        # This doesn't read the ./source/.gitignore, but will read
-        # the ~/.gitignore, so it's not pure in the mathematical sense any more
+        # It also accepts a list (of strings and paths) that will be concatenated
+        # once the paths are turned to strings via readFile.

     gitignoreSourceAux "supplemental-ignores\n" ./source
-        # This one does read ./source/.gitignore and
-        # concats the auxiliary ignores.
+        # This one reads ./source/.gitignore and concats the auxiliary ignores.

     gitignoreSource ./source
         # The one stop shop for all your ignoring needs.
-        # gitignoreFilterSource = gitignoreFilterSource' "";
+        # gitignoreSource = gitignoreSourceAux "";

 They're all derived from the `Filter` functions with the first filter argument hardcoded as `(_: _: true)`: